Guidance – Practitioner Registration

 The deed specified that when the restraining order lifted, the trustee would secure and transmit the title of the property, and with Ms G’s consent, sell the property.
 The deed also stated that Ms G would lodge a caveat over the property to secure her interest before its sale, with the caveat withdrawn before settlement.
 Following the sale of the property less any costs incurred, Ms G received payment as well as penalty interest.

-The trustee considered Ms G’s extremely complex situation and proactively took steps to limit the remuneration and other expenses (including legal fees) to $35,000, noting that the full remuneration and expenses well exceeded $84,000.
+The trustee considered Ms G’s personal situation and used discretion to decrease his remuneration and other expenses (including legal fees) that the trustee would have otherwise been entitled too.

 In 2014, a person in debt (Mr J) was declared bankrupt following a sequestration order issued in the Federal Circuit Court of Australia.
 Mr J was subsequently discharged from bankruptcy in mid-2017.